 There they were, just sitting on the display shelf in a pile of other random items at the thrift store.

-For only a $1 for both of them, they were a great deal to snatch up.
+For only $1 for both of them, they were a great deal to snatch up.

 At the time I found them, my first thought was to make some yard signs for Christmas.
 But the Christmas season came and went and the little wood picket signs were still in my craft stash.

-Eventually, I realized they were a better size for a garden pot or landscape display.
+Eventually, I realized they were a better size for a garden pot or as a garden stake in a flower bed and had to change the idea for the project.

-A few searches on Pinterest and Cricut Design Space® and I was finally inspired to create some fun garden signs for the Spring and Summer seasons.
+After a few quick searches on Pinterest and Cricut Design Space®, I was finally inspired to create some fun garden signs for the Spring and Summer seasons.

-I know I found mine at a thrift store, but you can recreate your own version of this same project from items on Amazon.
+I know I found mine at a thrift store, but you can recreate your own version of this same project from wooden garden signs or a yard stake found on Amazon.

 Then I cut out the two phrases on my Cricut Joy® machine and attached them to the painted signs.
 I picked one phrase available in the Cricut Design Space® and one I created myself.